openservicebrokerapi/servicebroker/spec.md

 predetermined authentication mechanism and MUST return a `401 Unauthorized` response if the authentication fails.

-Note: using an authentication mechanism that is agreed to via out of band communications could lead to interoperability issues with other platforms.
+Note: Using an authentication mechanism that is agreed to via out of band communications could lead to interoperability issues with other platforms.

 ## Catalog Management